MNLierman/mnlierman/README.md

 ## Hello, GitHub!
 ### Who is Mike Lierman?

-I'm Mike, a business owner and IT professional with a passion for doing more with less.
-I love sharing my knowledge and creations with the community to help others.
-Here, you'll find a collection of my projects and contributions.
+I'm Mike, a **business owner and IT professional** with a passion persuing everyday challenges and learning beyond what I'm currently capable of.
+Which is how I landed here on GitHub - a drive and desire to learn DevOps, and explore the world of coding and programming that I learned as a kid.
+I enjoy sharing my knowledge and creations with the community to help others.
+On my GitHub, you will find random projects, trinkets, scripts, code, and hacks I've created throughout my daily life in tech.
+If ideas make their way into bigger projects, then they will eventually find a home at [Invise Labs](https://github.com/InviseLabs) - a venture I created to host my larger side projects and contributions - all of which are currently free.

+Where it began: My ventures in coding never made their way into a job or carrer, I took an alternative path in technology, instead persuing a business in IT.
+But before that, at the age of 9, my brother-in-law gave me a copy of MSDN Visual Studio 2002, and this piqued my curiosity.
+This sparked my curious mind in the world of code, which never was satisified.

 ### My Businesses
-* @InviseSolutions: Founded over 15 years ago, Invise Solutions started as a computer repair business from a spare bedroom.
+* **@InviseSolutions [🔗](https://invisesolutions.com):** Founded over 15 years ago, Invise Solutions started as a computer repair business from a spare bedroom.
 Today, it's a full-fledged IT company offering services and solutions to local businesses in Utah County.
 I lead a talented team of technicians who you may occasionally see in action.
-* @InviseLabs: From a fly-by-night project to an actual business.
+* **@InviseLabs [🔗](https://github.com/InviseLabs):** From a fly-by-night project to an actual business.
 Many of the programming projects I create, lead, and direct can be found here.
 Many scripts are on my personal profile, but if it ends up being a project, you'll find it at Invise Labs.
 From tools to programs that solve IT problems, Invise Labs is a testament to my passion for coding and continuous learning.
-* @LiermanCo: Another venture where I explore new challenges and opportunities, driven by curiosity and a restless mind.
+* **@LiermanCo [🔗](https://lierman.co):** Another venture where I explore new challenges and opportunities, driven by curiosity and a restless mind.

 <br/>
 <h4 style="color:pink">(Not reflective of all stats – many repos are private or owned by orgs)</h4>